 Brook Lodge Farm is a fab eco-friendly site.
 It has been recycling everything for donkeys years, way back when everyone else thought it meant going somewhere you’d already been on a bicycle!
 Steeped in rich local history with the Hannah More connection, it feels like a friendly stay in a (rather large) back garden rather than a campsite.
 There’s even a pretty courtyard garden for campers’ use.

 The reception has a small well stocked shop and the facilities are good and plentiful.
-On one side of the track there is a large, tree lined, flat field, on the other, a smaller paddock, ideal for groups in 4 or 5 tents.
-There’s a children’s play area, a covered seating area as well as washing/ironing facilities, fridges/freezers plus a microwave for campers too.
-They also offer fire pit hire & logs for sale.
-I’m hard-pushed to list everything so suffice to say this is a brilliant site, where you’ll have everything you need to feel welcome, comfortable and relaxed.
+On one side of the track there is a large, tree lined, flat field, while on the other there are two smaller paddocks, ideal for groups.
+Each has its own camp kitchen, free wi-fi, barbeque and firepit hire and access to separate toilet and shower facilities.
+There’s also a children’s play area, a covered seating area as well as washing/ironing facilities, fridges/freezers and a microwave for campers too.
+We're hard-pushed to list everything so suffice to say this is a brilliant site, well-catered for groups, where you’ll have everything you need to feel welcome, comfortable and relaxed.

 Rocks East is set in beautiful woodland right on the borders of Somerset, Gloucestershire and Wiltshire.
 It is only 7 miles into Bath but has so much atmosphere and plenty of woodland to explore, you won’t have any desire to leave at all!
 During the daytime there are gorgeous walks through the woods just waiting to be explored and for children, a sculpture trail of carved wooden animals.